-9.43 In some areas there is an identified lack of community, health, education and sports facilities and significant growth is likely to in crease pressure on existing services.
+- 9.43 In some areas there is an identified lack of community, health, education and sports facilities and significant growth is likely to in crease pressure on existing services. - 9.44 The Council will seek to restrict the loss of existing built facilities to non-community uses unless it can be shown that there is no demand for retention of the site or unless an alternative facility is provided that is suitable for all users.
+The Council will expect proposals for the change of use of a built community facility to be accompanied by evidence that it has been marketed proactively and competitively for a period of not less than 12 months on the open market. - 9.45 The Council will work with developers to identify and deliver new community facilities essential to support large scale developments within the Plan period.
+Wherever possible, new facilities will be expected to be multifunctional and located in areas accessible to new and existing communities.

-- 9.44 The Council will seek to restrict the loss of existing built facilities to non-community uses unless it can be shown that there is no demand for retention of the site or unless an alternative facility is provided that is suitable for all users. - 9.45 The Council will work with developers to identify and deliver new community facilities essential to support large scale developments within the Plan period.
-Wherever possible, new facilities will be expected to be multifunctional and located in areas accessible to new and existing communities. - 9.46 A range of funding measures, including Community Infrastructure Levy and Developer Contributions, will be used to secure the required Facilities.
+9.46 A range of funding measures, including Community Infrastructure Levy and Developer Contributions, will be used to secure the required Facilities.